How have the London riots affected the mayoral elections?

 "Mr Hogan-Howe has got it right in that he wants stop and search to be evidence-led and he doesn't want to see stop and search done insensitively," Mr Johnson said.

-Given the strong opinions on how the riots were handled, it is unsurprising many of the candidates' policies have been influenced by the disorder and its aftermath.'At risk'
+Given the strong opinions on how the riots were handled, it is unsurprising many of the candidates' policies have been influenced by the disorder and its aftermath.

 Mr Johnson said he intended to "get people out of the cycle of criminality and that means education and opportunity".